DOAJ/doaj/cms/pages/docs/faq.md

 | We couldn't understand the information in _question_ |                                                                 | The information in the cell doesn't match the formatting requirements.
 Check the Instructions tab in the spreadsheet sent to you.                                                                                                   |

 From time to time, other validation errors might be seen if one of the cells contains completely incorrect information.
 For example, the cell should contain a URL but it contains text.
 These error messages are self-explanatory,, but contact Help Desk if you require help.

+## Version history

+This is Version 1 of Metadata help page.